Linaro/lava/doc/lmp_test_guide.rst

 Overview
 ========
-Now, 5 kinds of LMP have been made:
+Four kinds of LMP are supported:

 :term:`LAVA-LMP USB`